top of page

 • Self-Catering – what do I need to bring with me?

-We provide basics such as saucepans, frying pans, cooking implements, hand soap, washing up liquid, tea towels, salt & pepper, toilet rolls, so all you need to bring is any food you would like to cook and eat.
+We provide basics such as saucepans, frying pans, cooking implements, hand soap, washing up liquid, tea towels, salt & pepper, and toilet rolls, so all you need to bring is any food you would like to cook and eat.
 There is a fridge, two hobs for cooking and a microwave.
-Of course if you’d rather go out to eat, you will find a list of local pubs and restaurants in the Stable Stays information guide.
+Of course, if you’d rather go out to eat, you will find a list of local pubs and restaurants in the Stable Stays information guide.

 • Is there any heating in the accommodation?